djfdyuruiry/ts-lambda-api/README.md

     - All endpoints with full path and HTTP method
     - Endpoint query, path and header parameters (set by parameter decorators)
     - Response content type headers (set by `produces` or `controllerProduces` decorators)
+    - Request and Response bodies: class types, primitive values and files
+    - Response HTTP status codes
-    - HTTP Basic Security scheme (when a basic auth filter is configured)
+    - HTTP Basic security scheme (when a basic auth filter is configured)
+    - Custom auth filter security schemes
 - Specification files can be generated in `JSON` or `YAML` format (see [YAML Support](#open-api-yaml))

 To enable it, use the `openApi` property in the `AppConfig` class when building your app: